Device catalog¶

 palette.
 When a module with a saved faceplate is installed in a device, its

-layout is composed into the device's front-panel render at the bay it
+layout is composed into the device's render — at the bay's placeholder if

 Module-type YAMLs from the devicetype-library import through the same